meminozturk/kaggle-ion-switching/README.md

 ![Final Leaderboard](final_leaderboard.PNG)

 ### **1- Clean Dataset Creation**
 This is the first and most important step in our progress.
-Before we removed drift and other kind of noises by himself, we couldn't have reliable CV with the raw data.
+Before we removed drift and other kind of noises, we couldn't have reliable CV with the raw data.
 Other teams may set up a reliable CV on the raw data, but, it didn't work for us after some point.
 It's a bit hard to prevent overfitting on a synthetic and noisy dataset, especially when you are using multiple OOFs for stacking.
 Please see "remove-trends-giba-explained" notebook by [Giba](https://www.kaggle.com/titericz) for more details;

 ### **2- Data Augmentation**
 We found it useful to augment a new 10-channel batch by summing 5th and 8th batches because 10-channel batches are simply the sum of two 5-channel batches.
 To be more specific, it's sum of 2 different (5 HMM Bs + pink noise + white noise).